Devlog #24

 I recently moved this site to a new Linode server running CentOS 8 Stream.
 Instead of using Apache this time I figured I would use nginx as it seems far easier to configure and I am always interested in trying and learning new things.

-- Give read/execute permissions to the user's group to its home folder
+- chmod 750 /home/<user name>- Give read/execute permissions to the user's group to its home folder

 Without these steps, nginx would contantly receive errors like: